13 most overrated tourist traps in Ireland

 The Gardens at Powerscourt are the great attraction of the place.
 With stunning views of Sugarloaf Mountain, they stretch over 47 acres and offer a breathtaking blend of formal gardens, statuary, fountains, lakes, Japanese gardens, a Pet Cemetery, the Pepperpot Tower, sweeping terraces, secret hollows and rambling walks.

 Entry tickets to the gardens are Adult: €10.50 and to see the Waterfall that featured in the HBO series Vikings the cost is an extra Adult: €6.00.
-There is also a Museum of Childhood on the second floor with some of the most incredible dollhouses and antique toys.

 Book of Kells